MissPP/ippx/README.md

 # Introduction

-ippx is a tunnel proxy which can help you get through intranet or  firewalls.
+ippx is a tunnel proxy which can help you get through intranet.
+So you can work at home now !

 # Overview